josephhilby/FreshlyGround/README.md

 └─ methods: []
 ```

-Finally, in Java, this can be written as:
+Finally, in code, this can be structured as:

 ```java
 Ast ast =